Renew Your Texas Notary

 Renewing online is safe, easy, and fast, but if you'd prefer to apply offline, just follow these three simple steps to start the application process.

-We will get you approved as a Texas notary in five to ten working days.
+We will get you approved as a Texas notary in ten to fourteen working days.

 Click here to print the Texas notary application forms.